-Camarones al Ajillo Tacos or easy Garlic Shrimip Tacos Recipe filled with plump shrimp simmered in garlic butter and a hint of mild chile guajillo.
-Stuff them into a warm tortilla with fresh avocado, pickled onion or your favorite taco garnishes for a quick dinner idea.
+Camarones al Ajillo Tacos or Easy Garlic Shrimp Taco Recipe filled with plump shrimp simmered in garlic butter and a hint of mild chile guajillo.
+Stuff the shrimp into a warm tortilla with fresh avocado, pickled onion or your favorite taco garnishes for a quick dinner idea.

 This Garlic Shrimp Tacos uses our delicious Camarones al Ajillo recipe.
 If you love seafood, this recipe is right for you.
-This will quickly become a favorite Taco Recipe.
+This will quickly become your favorite Taco Recipe.

 Why You Will Love This Recipe

-You can add other kinds of shell fish (crab, lobster or what ever you have) Shrimp and seafood tacos are perfect with these fresh flavors, such as garlic, parsley, and lime juice.
+Next - Versatile.
+You can add other kinds of shell fish (crab, lobster or what ever you have).
+Shrimp and seafood tacos are perfect with these fresh flavors, such as garlic, parsley, and lime juice.
 Serve them on warm tortillas with sliced avocado, and don't forget your favorite taco sauce or salsa.

 Ingredients to make Camarones al Ajillo Tacos